Bayboro Show March-April

 French 75 $700

-Inspired by the Amazon Prime series "A League of Their Own," this portrait centers on Maxine "Max" Chapman at a pivotal moment of self-discovery and queer joy, marked by her first short haircut and tailored suit.
+This original 18x24 canvas artwork inspired by the Amazon Prime series "A League of Their Own," this portrait centers on Maxine "Max" Chapman at a pivotal moment of self-discovery and queer joy, marked by her first short haircut and tailored suit.
 I hope this image resonates with lesbians and non-binary individuals embracing their identities, celebrating strength and style.
 Additionally, the title references Janelle Monáe's song "The French 75," which evokes a sense of celebration and carefree moments, embodying the joy of self-expression and life's blissful experiences.

 The Dreamer $700